microsoft/cluster-api-provider-azurestackhci/docs/getting-started.md

 ### Setting up your AzureStackHCI environment

 There is an assumption that the AzureStackHCI environment is fully deployed and the MOC FQDN is reachable from your dev environment.
+See <INSTRUCTIONS_TO_COME_SOON> for more details on how to satisfy these prerequisites.

 #### Provision MOC image gallery with kubernetes vhd